If you want to move abroad for work, the United States of America should be your number one target.

 This is proof that USCIS has approved the petition and that you can now apply for the visa.

-8. Supporting documents
+8. Other supporting documents

 What you will bring as supporting documents depends on your situation.